Decommissioning Area-Specific Intranets

 - The legacy sites are also hosted on platforms that are no longer supported.

-While a formal date has not been set, relevant content will transition to one of the provincial platforms over the next few months and the legacy intranet sites will be taken offline.
-Sites will be temporarily archived following their transition but ultimately decommissioned entirely.
+While a formal date has not been set, relevant content will transition to one of the provincial platforms over the next few months, after which the legacy intranet sites will be taken offline.
+Sites will be temporarily archived following their transition, with the goal of being fully decommissioned by Q4 of the 2026–27 fiscal year.

 Community Engagement and Communications (CEC) is coordinating this work with the support of Digital Health and eHealth Saskatchewan (eHS).